How ASL performer Justina Miles stole the show at Super Bowl LVII - Local News 8

 Rihanna wasn’t the only one shining bright like a diamond during the Super Bowl.

-Videos of Justina Miles, a deaf American Sign Language interpreter, are racking up views online as admirers praise her energetic performances Sunday.
+Videos of Justina Miles, a deaf American Sign Language performer, are racking up views online as admirers praise her energetic signing during the telecast of Sunday’s game.

-Miles signed lyrics for hearing-impaired TV viewers as Rihanna performed a 13-minute set during the game’s halftime show.
+Miles signed lyrics for hard of hearing TV viewers as Rihanna performed a 13-minute set during the game’s halftime show.
 Before the game the 20-year-old also signed during actress Sheryl Lee Ralph’s performance of the Black National Anthem, “Lift Every Voice and Sing.”

 “Loving the spark and energy of Justina Miles, the ASL performer for the #SuperBowl,” one user wrote on Twitter.
 “Just fantastic!”